Speaker Proposals are Being Accepted for the Following Events:

 Your session must present substantive content such that the audience can implement and benefit from what is learned without necessarily buying any particular product or professional service.
 Your session title and description may not name any analytics software vendor or tool, other than non-promotional free software tools (although you may name the vendor and tool during your presentation at PAW).

 As a vendor-neutral event, PAW's core program is booked exclusively with enterprise practitioners, thought leaders and adopters, with no predictive analytics software vendors speaking or co-presenting.
 If you represent an analytics software vendor, or a vendor of a software solution designed to support the development or deployment of analytics, regardless of whether the solution itself generates the analytical model or analytical component to be deployed, you are not eligible to submit the speaker proposal form below.
-As an alternative, you are encouraged to consider PAW sponsor presentations and other sponsorship opportunities, and to suggest your clients submit a proposal to speak (point them to this web page).
+As an alternative, you are encouraged to consider Becoming a Sponsor, and to suggest your clients submit a proposal to speak (point them to this web page).

 Speaker Benefits - What You Get: